 What does MCFR offer?

-- Brown bags & seminars: Hear speakers address topics of interest to MCFR members
+- Seminars and panels: Hear speakers address topics of interest to MCFR members

 - Community service projects: Get involved in the community on member-initiated projects